Hello everyone! I really hope you are enjoying your free time!

 A header file is a type of file that stores predefined functions; it allows the programmer to re-use the same functionalities in different parts of the program, thus reducing the complexity and the size of the project.

-must be used.
+In C++, header files commonly present a .h extension (or .hpp).
+In order to add them in a project, the preprocessor directive1 #include must be used.
 When a header file is included in a project, all the functionalities (functions, classes, structures) that were decleared in it become available to the programmer.

 There are two different kinds of header file: